xTerrene/Eos/README.md

 ### Latest - v2.5.1

 \+ (v2.5) Added command `;farm`. `;farm` will create a small, blue orb way up in the sky that makes creating Genesis Ray setups significantly easier, without the hassle of needing multiple accounts up acting as anchors.
-\> (Update v2.5.1) Fixed issue with above in which the command send you so high up Genesis Ray stopped working.
+\> ~~(Update v2.5.1) Fixed issue with above in which the command send you so high up Genesis Ray stopped working.~~ This issue is still ongoing and will be updated as soon as possible.

 ### Previous